Clinton Portis: College career

 However, Portis bounced back in 2001 as the Hurricanes won the National Championship and Portis had his best season rushing for 1,200 yards and 10 touchdowns on 220 carries (5.5 avg.).
 He also added 125 receiving yards.
 In the Rose Bowl against Nebraska, Portis ran for 104 yards and a touchdown.
 He also had a long touchdown reception called back on a holding call.

-Clinton was inducted into the UM Sports Hall of Fame on April 10, 2014 at a ceremony in Miami.
+Clinton was inducted into the UM Sports Hall of Fame on April 10, 2013, at a ceremony in Miami.

 Track and field

 Portis was also a standout track athlete for the Gainesville High School track team.
 He was timed at 10.6 seconds in the 100 meters.
 He was member of the varsity track team.
-He took part in the state record 4 x 100 meter relay team, that finished with a time of 40.8 seconds.
+He took part in the state record 4 × 100 meter relay team, that finished with a time of 40.8 seconds.
 He also posted a personal bests of 2.01 meters in the high jump, and 6.91 meters in the long jump.

-He also ran track and field for the University of Miami, where he won the state championship in the 4x400-meter relay.
+He also ran track and field for the University of Miami, where he won the state championship in the 4 × 400-meter relay.
 He also recorded personal best of 6.93 seconds in the 60 meters and 21.82 seconds in the 200 meters.